-MACON – Mercer University's Thomas C. and Ramona E. McDonald Center for America's Founding Principles will host its fourth annual A.V.
-Elliott Conference on Great Books and Ideas, March 22-23, focusing on the theme “1776.”
+MACON – Mercer University’s Thomas C. and Ramona E. McDonald Center for America’s Founding Principles will host its seventh annual A.V.
+Elliott Conference on Great Books and Ideas, March 18-19, focusing on the theme “Liberty and Tyranny in Plato.”

-This year's conference will be the largest to date, with 11 scholars set to present as lecturers or panelists.
-All events will be free and open to the public.
+This year’s conference includes 11 scholars from across the United States presenting their work as lecturers or panelists.
+All events are free and open to the public.
 The opening and closing lectures and student panel will take place in the Presidents Dining Room inside the University Center, and the three faculty panels will take place in Connell Student Center Conference Room I.

 The McDonald Center for America’s Founding Principles has held an annual Conference on Great Books and Ideas since 2008.
 That conference was endowed with a $1 million gift from alumnus and trustee A.V.
 Elliott in November 2012.
 Elliott, a 1956 graduate of the College of Liberal Arts who majored in history and Christianity, went on to found Elliott Machine Shop, a 100-employee company in Macon.
 His success, he said, was in part due to his ability to think critically at important moments, a skill he honed in his humanities courses at Mercer.